celenityy/Phoenix/README.md

 wget https://phoenix.celenity.dev/policies.json
 ```

 **4:** Locate your Firefox installation directory.
-This will vary depending on your platform, you can generally find it by navigating to `about:support` & checking the directory next to `Application Binary`.
+This will vary depending on your platform.
+An easy way to find it id by navigating to `about:support` & checking the directory next to `Application Binary`.
 For example, on Fedora Linux, I see `/usr/lib64/firefox/firefox` next to `Application Binary`.
 This means our installation directory is `/usr/lib64/firefox`.

 > [!CAUTION]
->**Unless you're on Fedora Linux, your directory will probably be different, and you should replace this path on the following steps with your actual installation directory's path.**
+>**Unless you're on Fedora Linux, your directory will probably be different, and you should replace this directory on the following steps with your actual installation directory.**

 **5:** Move `phoenix.cfg` to the **root** of your installation directory.
 You can either drag and drop it manually, or run the following command, assuming `/usr/lib64/firefox` is your installation directory: